stiles/data/lacera-board-travel-expenses/README.md

 # LACERA Board Travel Records

-This dataset lists hundreds of trips taken by board members at the [Los Angeles County Employees Retirement Association](https://www.lacera.com/home/index.html).
+These data sets list hundreds of trips taken by board members under the [Los Angeles County Employees Retirement Association](https://www.lacera.com/home/index.html) education and travel policy.

 The data were compiled from more than [1,300 pages of travels memos and expense vouchers](https://www.documentcloud.org/search/projectid:45052-LACERA) released by the association under the California Public Records Act.
 They explain travel detailed in [this story](https://www.latimes.com/california/story/2019-07-28/la-me-pension-travel-costs-lacera) in the *Los Angeles Times*.